 ESGI is a web based testing instrument that is used with Kindergarten students to assess basic skills three times a year

-NWEA (North West Evaluation Assessment) is a standardized test given three times a year to all students in Kindergarten through 9th grade.
+NWEA (North West Evaluation Assessment) is a standardized test given two times a year to all students in Kindergarten through 9th grade.
 It measures student performance in Math, Reading, and Language Usage.
 Fall and spring scores help teachers to determine students needing remediation and/or enrichment exercises.

 Fountas and Pinnell is a program geared for grades K-2nd to assess phonemic awareness, oral reading fluency and reading comprehension.
 Students are assessed three times a year to glean their instructional and independent reading levels.
 With the Fountas and Pinnell information students work in small groups according to their individual reading level.
 Alphabet letters and sounds, basic reading strategies, CVC words, syllables, compound words, contractions, and writing conventions are all targeted in this program.